 At this point - Jenkins is running on port 8080 - browse to it with a web browser.

 Go to the /configure screen - "Add a new cloud" - pick "Mesos"

-This will give you the config screen for setting up Mesos slaves:
+This will give you the config screen for setting up Mesos agents:

 I have highlighted the important bits.
 Firstly - put in the full path to the mesos client binary - this will be located in build/src/.libs/libmesos.so - where you build Mesos above.
 This is how the plugin connects to the Mesos cloud.

-Secondly - put in the master IP:PORT - this must be the IP that the master is listening on.
+Secondly - put in the controller IP:PORT - this must be the IP that the controller is listening on.

 Finally - note the Label String - this defaults to "mesos" and will be how you tell build jobs to run in mesos, vs elsewhere.